nowaalex/af-utils/packages/website/reference/virtual-react.usesubscription.md

 ## useSubscription variable

 React hook.
 Allows to subscribe to [VirtualScrollerEvent](./virtual-core.virtualscrollerevent.md) without unnecessary rerenders.
-For example can be used in load-on-demand.

 **Signature:**

 ```typescript
 useSubscription: (model: VirtualScroller, events: readonly VirtualScrollerEvent[] | VirtualScrollerEvent[], callBack: () => void) => void
 ```

+## Remarks

+For example can be used in load-on-demand.